-(b) All buildings or structures permitted by FUZ-R2-P16 must: (i) Comply with the New Zealand Electrical Code of Practice for Electrical Safe Distances 34:2001 ISSN 0114-0663 under all National Grid transmission line operating conditions; and (ii) Locate a minimum 12m from the outer visible foundation of any National Grid support structure foundation and associated stay wire, unless it is: (1) A building or structure where Transpower has given written approval in accordance with clause 2.4.1 of the NZECP; or (2) Fences less than 2.5m in height, measured from the natural ground level immediately below the structure, and located a minimum of 5m from the nearest National Grid support structure foundation; or (3) Network utilities (other than for the reticulation and storage of water for irrigation purposes) or any part of electricity infrastructure undertaken by a network utility operator as defined in the Resource Management Act 1991, that connects to the National Grid; and (iii) Not permanently physically impede existing vehicular access to a National Grid support structures and support structures in a numerice of the reticutation of the network utility operator as defined in the Resource Management Act 1991, that connects to the National Grid; and (iii) Not permanently physically impede existing vehicular access to a National Grid support structure but not a tower and any associated guy wire that: (i) Meet the requirements of the NZECP 34:2001 ISSN 0114-0663 for separation distances from the conductor: (ii) Are no higher than 2.5m; distances from the conductor; (ii) Are no higher than 2.5m; (iii) Are removable or temporary, to allow a clear working space of at least 12 metres from the pole when necessary for maintenance and emergency repair purposes; (iv) Allow all-weather access to the pole and a sufficient area for maintenance equipment, including a crane.
-P17 Construction or alteration of a building for a sensitive land use (a) The construction or alteration of a building for a sensitive land use that complies with all of the following standards: (i) It is set back a minimum of 10m from the centre of line of any electrical distribution or transmission lines, not associated with the National Grid, that operate at a voltage of up to 110kV; or (ii) It is set back a minimum of 12m from the centre of line of any electrical distribution or transmission lines, not associated with the National Grid, that operate at a voltage of 10kV; or (ii) It is set back a minimum of 12m from the centre of line of any electrical distribution or transmission lines, not associated with the National Grid, that operate at a voltage of 110kV or more.
+(1) Aut at the (b) All buildings or structures permitted by FUZ-R2-P16 must: (i) Comply with the New Zealand Electrical Code of Practice for Electrical Safe Distances 34:2001 ISSN 0114-0663 under all National Grid transmission line operating conditions; and (ii) Locate a minimum 12m from the outer visible foundation of any National Grid support structure foundation and associated stay wire, unless it is: (1) A building or structure where Transpower has given written approval in accordance with clause 2.4.1 of the NZECP; or (2) Fences less than 2.5m in height, measured from the natural ground level immediately below the structure, and located a minimum of 5m from the nearest National Grid support structure foundation; or (3) Network utilities (other than for the reticulation and storage of water for irrigation purposes) or any part of electricity infrastructure undertaken by a network utility operator as defined in the Resource Management Act 1991, that connects to the National Grid; and (iii) Not permanently physically impede existing vehicular access to a National Grid support structure; (c) Artificial crop protection structures and support structures between 8m and 12m from a pole support structure but not a tower and any associated guy wire that: (i) Meet the requirements of the NZECP 34:2001 ISSN 0114-0663 for separation distances from the conductor; (ii) Are no higher than 2.5m; (iii) Are removable or temporary, to allow a clear working space of at least 12 metres from the pole when necessary for maintenance and emergency repair purposes; (iv) Allow all-weather access to the pole and a sufficient area for maintenance equipment, including a crane.
+P17 Construction or alteration of a building for a sensitive land use (a) The construction or alteration of a building for a sensitive land use that complies with all of the following standards: (i) It is set back a minimum of 10m from the centre of line of any electrical distribution or transmission lines, not associated with the National Grid, that operate at a voltage of up to 110kV; or (ii) It is set back a minimum of 12m from the centre of line of any electrical distribution or transmission lines, not associated with the National Grid, that operate at a voltage of I l 0kV or more.